wilkinsonjack1993/travel-planner/README.md

 We could definitely display more information to the user, such as the mode of transport for each section.

+It would be nice to have a 'show earlier trains' and a 'show later trains' option to scroll through further options.

 The lack of a back button to go back to step 1 is annoying and should be added.

 We don't currently show the date of travel, only the times.
 So if a user searched for a train at 11pm today, the results may show times tomorrow morning which would be confusing to the user without showing them the date.